Araozu/thp-zig/src/README.md

 - Syntax analysis
 - Semantic analysis

-BUT! instead the language is compiled down to PHP (until i write my own VM).
+BUT! instead the language is compiled down to PHP (until i write my own VM)(or go LLVM).
 So then theres other phases:

 - IR lowering